-Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations from the sale of additional equity or debt financings, or other capital which comes in the form of strategic collaborations, licensing, or other arrangements.
+Until such time as we can generate significant revenue from product sales, if ever, we expect to continue to finance our operations from the sale of additional equity or debt financings, or other capital which comes in the form of strategic collaborations, licensing, or other arrangements.
 In the event that additional financing is required, we may not be able to raise it on terms acceptable to us, or at all.
 If we raise additional funds through the issuance of equity or convertible debt securities, it may result in dilution to our existing stockholders.
+For example, in August 2022, we completed an underwritten public offering of 5,663,686 shares of its common stock at a public offering price of \$1.90 per share, for net proceeds of approximately \$9.8 million, after deducting underwriting discounts, commissions and offering expenses.

 Debt financing or preferred equity financing, if available, may result in increased fixed payment obligations, and the existence of securities with rights that may be senior to those of our common stock.
 If we incur indebtedness, we could become subject to covenants that would restrict our operations.

 If we raise funds through strategic collaboration, licensing or other arrangements, we may relinquish significant rights or grant licenses on terms that are not favorable to us.
-Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions, increases in inflation expectations and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic and other geopolitical tensions, such as Russia's recent incursion into Ukraine.
+Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions, increases in inflation expectations and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic and other geopolitical tensions, such as the Russia-Ukraine war.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market products or product candidates that we would otherwise prefer to develop and market ourselves.